youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 - **PRIMARY KEY**: Uniquely identifies each record in a database table.
 Primary keys must contain unique values and cannot be null.

-- **FOREIGN KEY**: Uniquely identifies a row/record in any of the given database table.
-It is used to precent actions that would destroy links between tables.
+- **FOREIGN KEY**: a constraint that is used to establish a link between the data in two tables.
+It enforces referential integrity by ensuring that the values in a column of one table match the values in another table's primary key or unique constraint.

 - **UNIQUE**: Ensures that all values in a column are different.